Distributed Antenna Systems (DAS): Passive vs Active vs Hybrid

-This guide focuses on differentiating indoor DAS solutions: Passive DAS (aka cell phone signal boosters), Hybrid DAS, and Active DAS.
-For any DAS questions you may have, contact us at 1-800-420-3211 (Mo-Fri 8AM-6PM CST) to talk to one of our DAS experts.
+Since there are many types of DAS, we made this guide to differentiate the three indoor DAS solutions.
+For any DAS questions you may have, contact us at 1-800-420-3211 to talk to one of our DAS experts.

 Take advantage of our system design and installation services.
 Learn more or call us for a free consultation: 1-800-969-8189.

-A DAS is a network of spatially separated cellular antennas used to blanket buildings with reliable cellular signals.
+A DAS, short for Distributed Antenna System, is a network of spatially separated cellular antennas used to blanket buildings with reliable cellular signals.
 The distributed cell signal is generated from a signal source.
 Depending on the type of DAS setup, the signal source can be over the air, an on-site base transceiver station (BTS), or a small cell.
 Overall performance will vary depending on the equipment used.

-A Passive DAS or cellular booster takes your outside cell signal and delivers it even stronger throughout your building using passive components (coaxial cables, splitters, and taps/couplers).
-To do so:
+A Passive DAS takes your outside cell signal and delivers it even stronger throughout your building using passive components (coaxial cables, splitters, taps/couplers, etc.).

-A donor antenna, installed on the roof, draws in over-the-air cellular signals from nearby towers.
-Depending on the system, it could be for one or multiple carriers.
+It uses a donor antenna, usually installed on the roof, to draw in off-air cellular signals from nearby towers.
+Depending on the system, it could be from one or multiple carriers.
 Via coaxial cable, the signal is relayed into the building, bypassing those signal-blocking materials.
 An amplifier takes those signals and boosts them if weak to ensure strong, reliable connectivity indoors.
 This is a key feature for buildings operating on the edge of the network.
-The amplified signal is spread across all indoor antennas through coax cables, splitters, and taps.
-It is then broadcasted into desired areas.
+The amplified signal is spread across all indoor antennas and broadcasted into the desired areas.

 - Outside Signal Strength: If the starting signal strength is on the weaker end, the cell booster will yield reduced coverage.
 On the other hand, greater coverage is expected when the starting cell signal is on the stronger end.

-- Cell Tower Capacity: Since the signal source is over the air signals from cell towers, performance is at the mercy of the cell tower.
+- Cell Tower Capacity: Since the signal source is off-air signals from cell towers, performance is at the mercy of the cell tower.
 During times of congestion, users may notice a slight change in cellular reception.

-There are a wide variety of cellular boosters available, each varying in how much coverage they can provide.
-Some are rated to cover a maximum of 1,500 sq ft, while others can cover up to 100,000 sq ft.
-If one system is not enough to cover the desired areas, more systems can be integrated.
-As a result, Passive DAS can be used to cover nearly any size building with reliable cellular reception.
+There is a wide variety of Passive DAS solutions for commercial applications available, each varying in how much coverage they can provide.
+Some are rated to cover up to 8,000 sq ft, while others can cover up to 100,000 sq ft.
+For wider coverage, multiple systems can be integrated to get the coverage you need.

 Pros: | Cons: |